shmcfarl/calisti_workshop/02-visualise.md

 ## Generate traffic load

-Most of the data displayed and the features provided in the Calisti interface is based on anaylsing the traffic received by the different applications in the cluster.
+Most of the data displayed and the features provided in the Calisti interface are based on anaylsing the traffic received by the different applications in the cluster.
 Calisti provides several mechanisms to generate traffic.

 If there is no traffic generated, the topolgy cannot be displayed and an option to generate traffic is displayed instead.